All submissions should be made online at the TRANSPORT peer-review system https://mc.manuscriptcentral.com/stra

 After review, the editor will make a decision of: reject, accept, or revise.
 Revisions may be major or minor.
 If a decision of revision is made, authors are asked to make their revisions as quickly as possible – if there are extensive delays in revising an article then it may be considered a new submission.
 Revised articles may be sent out for review again, depending on the level of revision requested.

-Since 1 January 2022, a fixed APC of 400 EUR is going to be applied for all accepted manuscripts (minimum manuscript extent is 6 pages; maximum manuscript extent is not limited).
+An Article Publishing Charge (APC) of 400 EUR applies for all peer-reviewed and accepted manuscripts (minimum manuscript extent is 6 pages; maximum manuscript extent is not limited).

 See the journal policies Fees and Charges.